ddickstein/Miscellaneous/cakesplit.md

 Note: *This is a solution I thought of indepenently, but I'm sure others have thought of it before me.
 I have heard several approaches to this problem and thought I would post my own.*

-**SPOILER WARNING:** *If you intend to solve this problem on your own, work on it before reading further.
+**SPOILER ALERT:** *If you intend to solve this problem on your own, work on it before reading further.
 This problem is usually given where N=3, but the solution I propose here works for any positive integer N.*

 ## Solution for 3 People ##